chef/chef-web-docs/content/resources/kernel_module/_index.md

   end
   ```

-  Unload a kernel module and remove module config, so it doesn’t load on reboot.
+  Unload a kernel module and remove module config, so it doesn't load on reboot.

   ```ruby
   kernel_module 'loop' do